CausalRCA: Causal Inference based Precise Fine-grained Root Cause Localization for Microservice Applications: Discussion

-This paper mainly focuses on improving localization accuracy in different granularities of microservices.
-Localization efficiency is also important for achieving fast recovery.
-For example, pinpointing root causes in two minutes can reduce a lot of economic losses compared to three minutes for a detected anomaly.
-For now, we mainly use data collected in five minutes after the anomaly is detected.
-In the future, we'll consider testing localization performance with different time ranges based on our CausalRCA.
+This paper mainly focuses on improving localization accuracy of microservices, while efficiency is also important for achieving fast recovery.
+For the sock-shop benchmark application in this paper, we roughly estimate the time spent of our framework takes tens seconds, showing the cost of time may be lower than service migration \cite{chen2022dynamic}.
+However, for large-scale microservice, e.g., hundreds/thousands of services, the time cost for building the causality graph may be far greater than service migration.
+We will test the scalability and exact time cost of our framework and pay more attention to reducing training time in the future.
+For now, we mainly use the data collected in five minutes after the anomaly is detected.
+In the future, we will consider testing localization performance with different time ranges based on our CausalRCA.